 Academic / Personal Project

-NetPulse is a self-hosted network health monitoring dashboard purpose-built to apply and demonstrate BTech knowledge in communications and computer networks.
-It continuously polls network nodes using SNMP and ICMP, streams live telemetry over WebSockets, and presents the data as an interactive dashboard showing topology maps, latency heatmaps, and packet-loss trends.
-Unlike enterprise tools like PRTG or SolarWinds, NetPulse is lightweight, open-source, and deployable on a single machine — making it ideal for home labs, campus networks, and small infrastructure environments.
+NetPulse is a self-hosted network security monitoring dashboard that applies BTech knowledge of networking protocols to real-world security monitoring.
+It continuously polls network nodes using SNMP and ICMP, streams live telemetry over WebSockets, and applies anomaly detection to flag suspicious traffic patterns — port scans, unusual bandwidth spikes, and unexpected connection attempts.
+Unlike enterprise tools like PRTG or SolarWinds, NetPulse is lightweight, open-source, and deployable on a single machine — ideal for home labs, campus networks, and small infrastructure environments.

-Most network monitoring solutions are either expensive enterprise products or complex systems requiring significant infrastructure.
-For a student or small team managing a lab or campus network, there is a gap for a simple, self-hosted tool that provides genuine visibility into network health without the overhead of enterprise tooling.
+Most network monitoring solutions focus on availability and performance — not security.
+For a student or small team, there's a gap for a simple, self-hosted tool that combines network health monitoring with basic intrusion detection, without the overhead of enterprise SIEM systems.

 Type